 Patrice draws on extensive local-global networks.
 She is the Research Chair for the Australian Women Chamber of Commerce (AWCCI); an active contributor to APEC and other international forums; on the Steering Committee of the International Taskforce for Women and Technology; a regional champion for the United Nations Global Alliance for ICT and Development (UNGAID), and on the Advisory Board of the Latin American Centre for Women & Technology, National Education and Employment Foundation, Vrouwen aan het Werk, and Yoga Gives Back.

-Patrice's expertise includes the implementation of changing business paradigms through action research methodologies and the weaving of technology with sustainable economic, social, environmental, and governance practices towards building equity, viability and innovation in regional settings.
-Much of her work has a focus on ICT and entrepreneurship as tools for economic empowerment and social change.
+Patrice's expertise includes the implementation of changing paradigms through action research methodologies and the weaving of technology with sustainable economic, social, environmental, and governance practices towards building equity, viability and innovation in regional settings.
+Much of her work has a focus on capacity building, social and collaborative enterprise as tools for economic empowerment and social change.